bbbradsmith/binxelview/readme.txt

 Pixel Formats
 -------------

-* Little Endian
+* Reverse Byte
-    Determines which bits of a byte have the lowest address.
+    Reverses the order of bits within each byte.
 * Chunky
     Bits of a pixel are taken contiguously.
     Uncheck this to allow editing of the adjacent bits table.